inkVerb/vrk/README.md

 ## Vrk Cloud
 - This puts Work folder, Documents, Templates (GNOME) in a cloud folder of your choice
 - Install it from `sudo install-vrk-cloud` or `sudo install-vrk-cloud user`

-## Different installs
-- `install-mi-dev`: Desktop settings, plus tools for developers
-- `install-mi-basic`: Desktop settings, plus tools for artists
-- `install-mi-all`: All of the above

 ## Vrk tools
 - **Surfers**:Manage SSH profiles & FileZilla integration `surf/ssh-*`